pnnl/tesp/doc/references/Design_Reference.rst

 --------------------------------------

-This is the main code repository for Python-based components of TESP, including the transactive agents, case configuration and post processing.
+This is the main code repository for Python-based components of TESP, including the transactive agents, case configuration and post-processing.
 Currently, there are three kinds of transactive agent implemented here:

 1. double-auction spot market, typically runs every 5 to 15 minutes